nitlang/nit/doc/manual/constructor.md

 Classes in OO models are often a simple aggregates of attributes and methods.

-By default, the `new` construction require a value for each attribute defined in a class without a default value.
+By default, the `new` construction requires a value for each attribute defined in a class without a default value.

 ~~~
 class Product